R Advanced

 Mean of a single column grouped by a single column

-In our df_sales_data dataset, we can group the data frame based on the Category column and find the mean of only one column (Price) for each Category.
+In our df_sales_data dataset, we can group the data frame by the Category column and calculate the mean of only one column (Price) for each Category.

 The aggregate() function accepts three arguments: